priyankob/Text-Summarization-A-Clustering-approach-on-BERT-embedding/README.md

 # Text-Summarization-A-Clustering-approach-on-BERT-embedding
-This is a low cost approach for text summarization through text embedding clustering the project was done during early 2022 , hence using BERT embedding for easy fine tuning in low memory setup.
-Although summarization is the end goak - same clustering approach can be easily adopted for unsupervised disacourse tracking or social media analysis A presentation uploaded for more details
+This is a low cost approach for text summarization through text embedding clustering.
+The project was done during early 2022 , hence using BERT embedding for easy fine tuning in low memory setup.
+Although summarization is the end goal - same clustering approach can be easily adopted for unsupervised disacourse tracking or social media analysis A presentation uploaded for more details